-How to Get Into Surfing Shape Without Actually Surfing
+How to Get the Body of a Surfer — Without Actually Surfing

 Getting barreled's too hard.
-Get the body instead.
+Get the physique instead.

 By Tanner Garrity

-Surfers are in crazy shape, and it’s a really unique sort of shape: shredded shoulders, strong stabilizers, flexibility in the trunk and lower half, well-developed diaphragms and endurance reservoirs not dissimilar from middle-distance runners.
-At the first surfing competition I went to, on Oahu’s North Shore, this mix of power, agility and balance was on full display.
-(As were many a bloodied elbow or knee, on account of violent collisions with the coral.)
+Surfers are in crazy shape, and it’s a unique sort of shape: shredded shoulders, strong stabilizers, flexibility in the trunk and lower half.
+They also have well-developed diaphragms and endurance reservoirs not dissimilar from middle-distance runners.
+At the first surfing competition I attended, on Oahu’s North Shore, this mix of power, agility and balance was on full display.
+(As were many a bloodied elbow and knee, following violent collisions with the coral.)

-In order to attain the shape of someone who surfs every single day, without having to surf, we’ve put together a compendium of five different approachable workouts: swimming, yoga, stand-up paddleboarding, upper-body training and breathwork included.
+In order to attain the shape of someone who surfs every single day, without having to surf, I’ve put together a compendium of five approachable workouts: swimming, yoga, stand-up paddleboarding, upper-body training and breathwork included.
+There’s no replacement for hours spent in the water, but these exercises could get you close — and maybe give you the boost you need to paddle out for real.

 Swimming

-Believe it or not, surfers only spend 8% of their time on the water catching waves.
-The rest of the excursion is spent swimming (or waiting).
+Believe it or not, surfers only spend about 8% of their time on the water catching waves.
+The rest of the excursion is spent swimming or waiting.
 The workout below can easily be performed at your local pool.
-(Bonus: if you do live near the ocean, try mixing in an open water swim from time to time, too.)
+(Bonus: If you do live near the ocean, try mixing in an open water swim from time to time, too.)

 Yoga

 Most surf camps worth their salt have morning and evening yoga sessions on offer.
 For surfers, yoga is a strengthener and a salve at the same time.
-Short of committing to a class (or an online class), these are some gentle, introductory moves that pair well with surf-adjacent training.
-Allocate two minutes for each move outlined below (and in cases that isolate each side, perform two minutes per foot).
+Short of committing to an in-person (or online) class, these are some gentle, introductory moves that pair well with surf-adjacent training.
+Allocate two minutes for each move outlined below (and for moves that isolate each side, perform two minutes per foot).

 It seems antithetical to the surfing spirit to send you to a dark basement gym, so here’s a strength training workout that can be performed pretty much anywhere, with an emphasis on bodyweight movements, manageable loads and lots of reps.
 (The surfer’s physique is typically more toned than yoked.)